 - a concise, informative title that includes the name of the organism under study;

-- the authors' names;
+- the authors' names (first name + surname);

 - the authors' institutional affiliations, including department; institution, city, state or province, country, and postal code.

 For the authors' names, indicate different affiliations with superscript numbering.
 Use a superscript symbol to indicate the corresponding

 author and supply this authors's e-mail address to be inserted into a dedicatory footnote.

 - a short running title of about 35 characters, including spaces,

 - up to five key words or phrases,

 phone and fax numbers, and email address.

 Abstracts are a single paragraph, must be fewer than 250 words, and may not contain citations or abbreviations.
 The abstract must

 contain the full name of the organism studied.
 It should be written for people who may not read the entire paper, so it must stand